-The Irish government has published the Climate Action and Low Carbon Development Act 2015, the Climate Action and Low Carbon Development (Amendment) Act 2021, and the National Adaptation Framework 2018.

-In support of the Acts and the government's commitment to climate action, related national and regional strategic outcomes are set out in the National Planning Framework and National Development Plan 2018-2027 and the Regional Spatial and Economic Strategy.
-Ireland's Climate Action Plan 2021 sets out the actions for the achievement of a 51% reduction in overall greenhouse gas emissions by 2030.
+The Irish government has published the Climate Action and Low Carbon Development Act 2015, the National Mitigation Plan 2017, and the National Adaptation Framework 2018.
+The Climate Action and Low Carbon Development (Amendment) Bill 2021 is currently going through the Oireachtas.
+In support of the Act and the government's commitment to climate action, related national and regional strategic outcomes are set out in the National Planning Framework and National Development Plan 2018-2027 and the Regional Spatial and Economic Strategy.
+Ireland's Climate Action Plan 2019, currently under review, details sectoral actions for decarbonisation.
 These actions and policy frameworks set out how Ireland will achieve its international and European commitments, and transition Ireland to a low-carbon, climate resilient society.